1,000 cops to secure Santo Niño feast

-The Manila Police District (MPD) has deployed 987 policemen for the Santo Niño Feast on Sunday.
+The Manila Police District (MPD) has deployed almost a thousand policemen for the Santo Niño Feast on Sunday.

 Station 2 commander Supt.
 Arnold Thomas Ibay said they have conducted anti-criminality operations days before the religious event.